 A Final Note: Ideally, each member of the study would have access to this entire Study Guide.
-Group leaders may wish to give out the link to the Study Guide to participants so that they may print off the Study Guide for themselves.
-However, if this option is not available and printing resources are limited, group leaders should distribute the appendix report "Disciples of Christ and Interreligious Engagement" to the participants and save the reflection questions from Part One for themselves in order to lead the group discussion.
+However, if this option is not available and printing resources are limited, group leaders should distribute the report, "Disciples of Christ and Interreligious Engagement," to the participants and save the reflection questions from Part One for themselves in order to lead the group discussion.
 Part Two may be made available as deemed necessary by the goals of the group.